 The moon, visible against a clear blue sky, was captured with an Olympus Penn, 35 mm.

-However, the negatives (18-24 mm) did not show any appearance of the moon.
-This observation would become the final work: a picture of a blue field: the inability to capture a poetic moment with limited technical equipment.
+After developing, however, the negatives (18-24 mm) did not show any appearance of the moon.
+I decided that this observation would become the final work: a picture of a blue field: the inability to capture a poetic moment with limited technical equipment.

-But printing this image on a manual colour device brought the ultimate answer: the moon did appear and even in duplicate.
+But printing this image on a manual colour device brought the ultimate outcome: the moon did appear and even in duplicate.

 Click to enlarge.